ChristianBHT/computational_CI_test/README.md

 compCI_testing_functions: Functions used to create the null distribution and test statistic
 example: illustrative example described in the article simulations scripts: These scripts use parallel computing (multiple cores) to assess type I and type II error for computational testing.
 The output from these scripts where used to create the heatmaps and qqplots in the article.
+compCI_with_low_power: Scripts which create the data used in qq-plots